 Internet Connectivity, News Consumption, and Algorithmic Literacy: A Global Perspective

-Internet connectivity is not uniform across the globe.
+First, it’s important to note that Internet connectivity is not uniform across the globe.
 High-income countries like the United States and the United Kingdom have enjoyed robust Internet infrastructure for years, ranking as “Leaders” in the Global System for Mobile Communications Association (GSMA) connectivity index.
 These nations boast exceptional access, affordability, and digital readiness, enabling widespread Internet use.
 By contrast, many countries continue to face challenges in building and maintaining reliable connectivity.

 Existing research on the intersection of Internet connectivity and news consumption often focuses on high-connectivity countries.
 This leaves critical gaps when applied to more diverse global contexts.
 Inspired by this prior work, our research takes a broader approach, examining how Internet connectivity influences online behaviors in countries with varying levels of digital access.